 2. When you are ready to trim, trim your beard in a downward motion.
 Error on the side of caution.
 Start slow and trim the longer, outlying whiskers first.

-3. Take time to trim, brush, then trim again.
-Slowly work your way down from sideburns to jawline.
+3. Take time to trim, brush, then trim your beard again.
+Slowly work your way down from sideburns to the jawline.

-5. Once you are done, take a good long look in the mirror and brush it out a few times.
+5. Once you finish, look in the mirror and brush your beard out a few times.
 Look for any strays or irregularities.